solvaholic/why40million/notes.md

 Read the selected pages and compute a narrative that ties them together.

+> Assumption: We'll publish this story as a post in this project's Pages site or run it through a static site generator and push it to AWS S3.

 * GenerateStory
-  * Convert URLs to input text?
+  * Get input text
-  * Call language generator to make title?
+  * dot dot dot
-  * Call language generator to make body
+  * Call language generator to make title and body
   * Convert result to Markdown
   * Add appropriate front matter, for example:
     ```